cisagov/get.gov/pages/privacy-policy.md

   title: Privacy policy
 ---

-**We won't collect personal data about you unless you choose to provide it**.
-We only collect statistical information that helps us make get.gov better for all visitors.
+The Cybersecurity and Infrastructure Security Agency (CISA) manages the .gov top-level domain. **Get.gov won't collect personal data about you unless you choose to provide it**.
+We only collect information that helps us make get.gov better for all visitors.

 ## Information we collect

 We automatically collect and store the following information:

-- The name of the domain from which you access the internet (e.g., DHS.gov if you connect from a U.S. Department of Homeland Security account, or GMU.edu if you connect from George Mason University’s domain)
 - The date and time of your visit
 - The pages you visit on get.gov
 - Search terms that you enter into the get.gov search box
-- The internet address of the website you came from if it linked you directly to get.gov and if the referring website shares that information
+- The web address of the site you came from, if the referring site links to get.gov and shares that information
-- If your browser accepts cookies, we may use a session cookie to learn how different visitors come to get.gov.

 ## Information you send us

-If you send us personal information in an email or by filling out a form, we'll only use that information to respond to you.
+We only use the personal information you share with us to respond to you.
 Information you send won't be available in, or saved by, web tracking software.
-We may forward your email to the government employee who can best answer your question.
 Unless required by law enforcement or statute, we don't disclose, give, sell, or transfer any personal information about our visitors.

 ### Domain registration information

 Registration for .gov domains requires contact information for registrants.
-To support internet security, we’re required to offer the WHOIS service for the .gov top-level domain.
-This service allows anyone to check domain name availability and view contact information for domain registrants.
-The WHOIS data can include the registrant’s name, contact person’s name, address, telephone number, email address, and IP address.
-Through the WHOIS service, this information may be disclosed to unaffiliated third parties to determine the registrant or the registrar in case of:

-- Technical problems that might occur when accessing its domain
-- Assisting law enforcement authorities in investigations, crime prevention, and matters of national security
-- Helping to counter the infringement of third-party legal rights
-- Preventing fraud
+We offer a .gov WHOIS service.
+WHOIS (pronounced “who is”) is a standard used by registrars to publish information about registered domains.
+Though our WHOIS includes fields for names, addresses, phone numbers, email addresses, and name server addresses, we only publish name server addresses and optionally a security contact email address (if the registrant provides one).

-## Security
+## Privacy Act statement

-We take steps to ensure that this site is safe, secure, and available for all users.
-We use industry-standard methods to monitor network traffic on CISA servers (owned or contracted).
-We watch for unauthorized attempts to upload or change information, or otherwise cause damage.
-Unauthorized attempts to upload or change information on CISA servers are prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.
+### Authority

+The DOTGOV Act of 2020 [(6 U.S.C. § 665)](https://uscode.house.gov/view.xhtml?req=(title:6%20section:665%20edition:prelim)%20OR%20(granuleid:USC-prelim-title6-section665)&f=treesort&edition=prelim&num=0&jumpTo=true){.usa-link--external} authorizes the Cybersecurity and Infrastructure Security Agency (CISA) to make .gov domains and supporting services available to eligible entities.

+### Purpose

+CISA will use this information to ensure that .gov domains are registered and maintained only by authorized authorities.
+CISA and the U.S. Census Bureau will exchange data related to U.S.-based government organizations.

+### Routine uses

+The information requested will be shared as a routine use to the Census Bureau as part of the agreement between the Census Bureau and CISA.
+A complete list of routine uses can be found in the DHS/ALL-002 Department of Homeland Security (DHS) Mailing and Other Lists System of Records (November 25, 2008, 73 FR 71659).
+The Department’s full list of system of records notices can be found on the Department's website at <https://www.dhs.gov/system-records-notices-sorns>{.usa-link--external} .

+### Disclosure

+Providing this information is voluntary.
+However, failure to provide this information will prevent CISA from fulfilling your request for a .gov domain and supporting services.

+<a name="pra"></a>
+### PRA burden statement for the domain request form

+The public reporting burden to complete this information collection is estimated at 15 minutes per response, including the time completing and reviewing the collected information.
+The collection of this information is voluntary.
+An agency may not conduct or sponsor, and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number and expiration date.

+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to DHS/CISA.
+Mail Stop 0608, 245 Murray Lane SW, Arlington, VA 20598.
+ATTN: PRA [1670-0049](https://www.reginfo.gov/public/do/PRAOMBHistory?ombControlNumber=1670-0049#){.usa-link--external}.
+OMB control number: 1670-0049.
+Expiration date: 10/31/2026.